nodejs/node/doc/api/http2.md

 * `opaqueData` {Buffer} If additional opaque data was included in the GOAWAY frame, a `Buffer` instance will be passed containing that data.

-*Note*: The `Http2Session` instance will be shut down automatically when the `'goaway'` event is emitted.
+The `Http2Session` instance will be shut down automatically when the `'goaway'` event is emitted.

 #### Event: 'localSettings'
 <!-- YAML